Lunarequest/myblog/content/post/saying_good_bye_is_hard.md

 ## To eve

 you were like a mother too me. telling me when to let go comforting me when my real family wouldn't. you really are one of a kind senpai.
 You shouldn't pay me i am in deted to you for life. you helped me when i was down brought me out of a dark place.
 I am sorry i wasn't stronger.
 I hope you and cacti can meet soon. you guys  really deserve to be togather.
-I need to ask you a favor tho. please keep my blog up. the source code is up at <https://github.com/advaithm/myblog> please keep it up until the domain expires.
+I need to ask you a favor. please keep my blog up its my mark upon this world. the source code is up at <https://github.com/advaithm/myblog> please keep it up until the domain expires.

 ## To jothi